The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

 Some brands, like Atlanta Lightbulbs, have even gone so far to create an app for their B2B buyers.

-This allows those buyers to log in, see their specific pricing and checkout using a vaulted credit card – all in a matter of minutes.
+This allows those buyers to log in and see their specific pricing and checkout using a vaulted credit card – all in a matter of minutes.
 This is how you embrace B2B mobile commerce.

 “We’ve used an app from the BigCommerce marketplace called AppMixture that enabled us to build our own shopping app,” says Doug Root, CEO at Atlanta Light Bulbs.
 “Our customers love it!”